yoavram/Milpitas/ms/ms.md

 # Model {-}
 ## Wright-Fisher model
-We model evolution of a constant, finite size population with non-overlapping generations using a Wright-Fisher model  with natural selection, inheritance, and random genetic drift.
+We model evolution of a constant, finite size population with non-overlapping generations using a Wright-Fisher model [@Otto2007, ch.
+13.4]  with natural selection, inheritance, and random genetic drift.
 This model is based on the simulation description in the final paragraph of the _Materials & Methods_ section of @Xue2016.
 Indeed, a simulation based on this model (<https://github.com/yoavram/Milpitas>) allowed us to reproduce Figure 2 of @Xue2016 ([@Fig:figure2_reproduction]).

 ![Reproduction of Figure 2 from @Xue2016. **A-C**: the average $\pi$ in the population over time and the distribution in blue; **D-F**: the effective population growth rate. **A,D**: the environment is randomly chosen at each generation such that P(A)=0.7 and P(B)=0.3; **B,E**: the environment flips between A and B, the duration of each is geometrically distributed with p=1/10 for A and p=1/5 for B; **C,F**: the environments flips every 40 generations.
 Parameters: _N_=100,000, # generations = 100, $\eta$=0.1, $W$=2, $w$=0.2.](figures/figure2_reproduction.pdf){#fig:figure2_reproduction}